 - Electronic Medical Record (EHR) platforms

-- Email providers (if email is used in conjunction with PHI)
+- Email providers (if the email is used in conjunction with PHI)

 - Medical billing services

-The best way to vet business associates, is to send them vendor questionnaires.
-HIPAA standards mandate that the confidentiality, integrity, and availability of PHI is maintained through the implementation of HIPAA safeguards.
-Vendor questionnaires measure administrative, physical, and technical safeguards against HIPAA standards.
+The best way to vet these individuals is to send them vendor questionnaires.
+HIPAA standards mandate that the confidentiality, integrity, and availability of PHI be maintained by implementing HIPAA safeguards.
+Vendor questionnaires measure administrative, physical, and technical safeguards against HIPAA compliance standards.

 Upon completion of a vendor questionnaire, gaps in the business associate’s safeguards are identified.
-Before covered entities can work with the business associate, the business associate must address their gaps with remediation efforts.
+Before covered entities can work with the associate, they must address their gaps with remediation efforts.
 If a business associate is unwilling to address gaps, the covered entity should choose another vendor to work with.